What’s Happening Now

 How to Visit

 The Museum will remain open to visitors throughout the project.
 We encourage members and visitors to refer to the website, subscribe to our email newsletter, and follow us on social media before visiting to ensure that you get the most out of your visit while construction is underway.
 Some galleries may be inaccessible during various phases of construction.
-We are committed to reducing the environmental impact of construction (filtering air and reducing noise, for example), ensuring visitor and staff safety, and our visitor services associates are always here to help.
-During the loading dock construction (January to September 2023), you can expect to see fencing along the south side of campus on Southwest Jefferson Street, between Southwest Park and 10th Avenues.
+We are committed to reducing the environmental impact of construction (filtering air and reducing noise, for example) and ensuring visitor and staff safety; our visitor services associates are always here to help.